kcw2034/trading-mcp/README.md

 # Get fundamental analysis
 Use get_fundamental_metrics for "AAPL" to see comprehensive financial data

+# Analyze options sentiment
+Use get_put_call_ratio for "NUE" to see put/call ratios and market sentiment

 # Analyze social sentiment
 Use analyze_social_sentiment for "TSLA" to see Reddit discussion sentiment